metron-labs/secrets-manager-old/sdk/python/storage/keeper_secrets_manager_storage/storage_oci_key_management/README.md

 ## Prerequisites
 * Supports the Python Secrets Manager SDK
 * Requires `oci` package
-* user credentials to be used will need to have key vault permissions
+* User credentials to be used will need to have key vault permissions

 ## Setup